 Don’t “Do More with Less”– DO MORE!

 While I’m re-imagining the education system, I’d like to see more caring adults working in tandem with technology to produce better educational outcomes than we presently see.
+While much of this article focuses on using online tools to lighten the workload on the teacher so they can focus on student achievement, I believe that our current “one-teacher-to-thirty-students” model has been broken for a long time.
+It seems even more inadequate when we consider upping the ratio towards one-to-hundreds, thousands, or tens of thousands.
 Though it’s common for teachers to wear many hats, there is more important work that needs to be done in a class than any one person can do.
 I know that I did many things right as a teacher but still experienced nagging doubts over the way my personal shortcomings affected student learning.
 Could this be why 46% of teachers leave the profession in their first five years?
 I think that courses should be taught by diverse teams with complementary strengths to improve overall outcomes.

 I believe that more courses should feature all of these diverse skills– even if it means that it takes more than one person to deliver them all.
 Ideally, this approach might make it possible to cost-effectively provide a higher level of service to a greater number of students by combining the strengths of the technology with the power of caring teachers.
 Even if it only improved outcomes for the same number of students at the same cost, it would be an unqualified win all the same.